pinkthetech/about-me/README.md

 # 👋 Hi, I'm Hawi Tesfaye

 ## 🌍 About Me
-- 🎓 A curious mind from Ethiopia with big dreams 🌍
+- 🎓 A curious mind with big dreams
 - 📚 Currently learning and chasing my future
 - 🧠 Interested in medical school, but also drawn to architecture

-## 😄 Fun Fact
+## 🤩 Fun Fact
 I’m equally fascinated by how the human body works and how buildings stand

 ## 🎯 My Goals